 This pattern continues until students finish middle school.
 Eighth grade test scores are also strong predictors of success on the ACT and future college enrollment.

-North Carolina needs nearly 200,800 more students to earn a college-and-career-ready score to meet the statewide goal of 73% college-and-career-ready in reading.
+North Carolina needs 293,891 more students to earn a college-and-career-ready score to meet the statewide goal of 73% college-and-career-ready in reading.

-Students from urban counties were most likely to earn college-and-career-ready scores in reading (47%), followed closely by students from suburban counties (46%).
-Students from rural counties were the least likely to earn college-and-career-ready scores in reading (41%); there were no differences between rural counties outside of metro areas and rural counties within metro areas.
+Students from urban counties were most likely to earn college-and-career-ready scores in reading (34%), followed by students from suburban counties (31%).
+Among students from rural counties, students in rural counties in a metropolitan area were more likely to earn college-and-career-ready scores in reading (26%) than students in rural counties outside of metro areas (25%).

-Economically disadvantaged students—meaning students receiving free or reduced price lunch—were half as likely as not economically disadvantaged students to earn college-and-career-ready scores in reading: 30% of economically disadvantaged students earned college-and-career-ready scores compared to 59% of non-economically disadvantaged students.
+Economically disadvantaged students—meaning students receiving free or reduced price lunch—were half as likely as their peers who are not economically disadvantaged to earn college-and-career-ready scores in reading: 18% of economically disadvantaged students earned college-and-career-ready scores compared to 43% of non-economically disadvantaged students.

 All North Carolina public school students in grades 3-8.